recommend-games/blog/content/posts/sdj_2023/index.md

 Experience the peaceful and relaxed atmosphere of the video game on your table.

-## My two cents

-Alrighty, so these were the top ten candidates for a recommendation as determined by our algorithm.
-As always, I'll add my personal best guess for the three nominees:

-* TODO

 # Candidates for {{% kdj %}}Kennerspiel des Jahres 2023{{% /kdj %}}

 {{< img src="ksdj-2022" size="x300" alt="Kennerspiel des Jahres 2023" >}}